West Nautical18A Osborne RoadJesmondNewcastle upon TyneNE2 2ADUnited Kingdom

 The fee is fully inclusive of all airport transfers, local transport, lunch and evening meals and entertainment.

-All delegates are accommodated in the same hotel; the Jurys Inn on the Quayside of the River Tyne, and West Nautical shall provide all local transportation including to and from the Marine School.
+All delegates are accommodated in a 4* hotel in Newcastle upon Tyne, breakfast is included.
+West Nautical shall provide all local transportation including to and from the Marine School.

 Just yourself and your enthusiasm - everything else will be provided!